RolandLeFranc/PlayReady/Docs/Overview/playreadypcsdk.md

 # PlayReady for Windows

- *The PlayReady PC SDK v1.3.0, designed for desktop PC apps, is deprecated and should not be used.
-For Windows Store apps (Windows 8.1) and Universal Windows Platform (UWP) apps, this functionality has been integrated into the Windows SDK.
-For more information about PlayReady on UWP apps, see the documentation on the* [Windows Dev Center](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/mt429381.aspx){:target="_blank"}*; for Windows 8.1 reference, click* [here](https://msdn.microsoft.com/en-us/library/windows/apps/dn468834.aspx){:target="_blank"}*.*
+ The PlayReady PC SDK v1.3.0, designed for desktop PC apps, is deprecated and should not be used.

+ For Windows Store apps (Windows 8.1) and Universal Windows Platform (UWP) apps, this functionality originally provided by the PlayReady PC SDK has been integrated into the Windows SDK.
+For more information about PlayReady on UWP apps, see the documentation on the [Windows Dev Center](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/mt429381.aspx).
+For Windows 8.1 reference, see [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/dn468834.aspx).

+ Some PlayReady Partners provide SDKs to run PlayReady on Windows 7 and Mac OS, based on Electron, Xamarin, or other technologies.
+You can contact these [PlayReady Partners](https://www.microsoft.com/playready/partners/) directly for more information.